couchbaselabs/cbconflictmgmt/revtrees.md

 (Note we don't use the full failover ids, in this example, but shortened hex ids that are pronounceable instead)

 ### Initial Edit And Replication
-The document is created node deadbeaf (1-0-deadbeef-0) and replicates to cafebabe.
+The document is created on node deadbeaf (1-0-deadbeef-0) and replicates to cafebabe.

 ![](revtreesimages/a.png)

 ### Second Node Edits and replicates

-cafebabe edits the document and creates revision 2-0-cafebabe-0, then replicates to ba5eba11.
+the document is edited on cafebabe and creating revision 2-0-cafebabe-0, then replicates to ba5eba11.

 ![](revtreesimages/b.png)

 ### Edit Conflicts

-ba5eba11 edits once (3-0-ba5eba11-0).
+Edit on ba5eba11 creates rev 3-0-ba5eba11-0.

-cafebabe edits again (2-1-cafebabe-0).
+Edit on cafebabe creates rev 2-1-cafebabe-0.

 ![](revtreesimages/c.png)